codonaft/codonaft.github.io/_posts/2024-09-26-installing-alpine-linux-on-pain-in-the-ass-hosting-providers.md

 - competitive price
     - with no hidden additional charges (like for traffic overuse, etc.)

-Yes, it's still relevant, in whatever century you're reading this article.
-Thank you a lot! ❤️
+Yes, it's still relevant, in whatever century you're reading this article. <span class='no-wrap'>Thank you a lot! ❤️</span>